Purpendicular: Recording

 The album was recorded at Greg Rike Productions, Orlando, Florida from February to October 1995 and engineered by Darren Schneider and Keith Andrews.
 It had a more experimental approach than previous albums.
-The arrangement to "The Aviator", employed an acoustic folk/country arrangement that had not been heard on the band's previous work since "Anyone's Daughter" from Fireball.
+The arrangement to "The Aviator" and "A Touch Away", employed an acoustic folk/celtic arrangement that had not been heard on the band's previous work since "Anyone's Daughter" from Fireball.
 Several of the songs such as "Vavoom: Ted the Mechanic" featured less keyboard, focusing on guitar.
 Morse introduced pinch harmonics to the band's sound, such as on "Vavoom: Ted the Mechanic" and "Somebody Stole My Guitar".
 "Sometimes I Feel Like Screaming" and "Vavoom: Ted the Mechanic" remained regular features in Deep Purple's live setlist in recent tours.

 Like the title of the band's following album, Abandon, Purpendicular is a pun; in this case, based on the band's name and the word "Perpendicular".